shaik1002/biggitlabbomb/doc/user/application_security/dependency_scanning/index.md

 dependencies that are almost always imported from external sources, rather than sourced from items you wrote yourself.

-Dependency Scanning can run in the development phase of your application's lifecycle.
+Dependency Scanning can run in the development phase of your application's life cycle.
 Every time a pipeline runs, vulnerabilities are identified and compared between the source and target branches.
 Vulnerabilities and their severity are listed in the merge request, enabling you to proactively address the risk to your application, before the code change is committed.